-1. UNFORSEEN CIRCUMSTANCES
+UNFORSEEN CIRCUMSTANCES

-- a.
-If, in the option of the competition officials, a team's routine is interrupted because of failure of the competition equipment, facilities, or other factors attributable to the competition rather than the team, the team affected should STOP the routine. - b.
-The team will perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred.
-All point deductions accumulated to that point (if any) will carry over.
-The degree and effect of the interruption will be determined by the competition officials. - c.
+- 1. If, in the opinion of the competition officials, a team's routine is interrupted because of failure of the competition equipment, facilities, or other factors attributable to the competition rather than the team, the team affected should STOP the routine. - 2.
 While masks are not required on the warmup floor and/or performance floor unless dictated by state or local guidance, an athlete may choose to wear a mask.
 If an athlete chooses to wear a mask during the performance and the mask restricts the athletes view and/or interferes with skills or otherwise becomes a safety concern, the athlete should either secure or remove the mask.
-If the athlete does not secure or remove the mask, the routine is subject to being stopped by competition officials.
-If stopped, the team will perform the routine again in its entirety, but will be evaluated ONLY from the point where the routine was previously stopped.
-Competition officials will determine the impact of the interruption.
+If the athlete does not secure or remove the mask, the routine is subject to being stopped by competition officials. - 3.
+If allowed to perform again, judging will resume from the point at which the injury/interruption occurred as determined by the judges.
+The routine must be performed full-out from the beginning of the routine.
+All point deductions accumulated to that point will carry over.
+If a team prefers not to re-work the routine, at the coach's discretion, they will take the score they have received up to that point.
+If a skill has not been performed a "0" will be given in the category.
+Teams that limit/mark skills prior to the point of injury could result in an adjustment in scores based on the skills performed.

-2. FAULT OF TEAM
+FAULT OF TEAM

-- a.
-In the event a team's routine is interrupted because of failure of the team's own equipment, the team must either continue the routine or withdraw from the competition. - b.
+- 1. In the event a team's routine is interrupted because of failure of the team's own equipment, the team must either continue the routine or withdraw from the competition. - 2.
 The competition officials will determine if the team will be allowed to perform at a later time.
-If decided by officials, the team will perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred.
-All point deductions accumulated to that point (if any) will carry over.
+If the competition officials allow a routine to be performed later, the spot in the schedule where the reperformance is to take place is at the sole discretion of competition officials.
+The team must perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred.

-3. INJURY
+INJURY